-5. Notes on Python Coding Style (under construction)#
+5. Notes on Python Coding Style#

 5.1.
 Restrictions on characters used in names#

-TL;DR: Mostly letters and digits.
+TL;DR: Mostly lower-case letters and digits.

 • The names of Python variables (including the names of functions) must start with a letter and only contain letters, digits, and the underscore _ (typed as “shift-dash”).
 That is, no dashes (-), spaces or other punctuation.